 Fear Factory - Obsolete

-Obsolete is Fear Factory's fourth full-length and is anything but obsolete in 2018.
-Following on from the brutal and cold Demanufacture in 1995, the band further cemented their status as industrial metal pioneers with a dark, crushing soundscape.
+Obsolete is Fear Factory's fourth full-length and is anything but obsolete today.
+Following on from the brutal and cold Demanufacture in 1995, the band drove home their status as industrial metal pioneers with a dark and crushing soundscape.

 Despite being the lightest track on here, 'Timelessness' is our favourite because of its great atmosphere.